History of Woking: Politics

-Martinsyde in Woking
+Martinsyde

 Formed by Helmut P Martin and George H Handasyde in 1908, the Brooklands-based Martin and Handasyde aircraft company changed its name to Martinsyde Ltd in 1915 and then moved its office and aircraft manufacturing activities to the former Oriental Institute in Woking.
 By 1918, Martinsyde aircraft production had increased to such an extent that it was Britain's third largest aircraft manufacturer.
 In 1920, the factory was devastated by fire and aircraft production ended although motorcycle production continued until the company entered receivership in 1922.
 In 1924, Martinsyde's assets passed to the Aircraft Disposal Company (ADC).
 In 1926, the site became James Walker Engineering to be renamed Lion Works.

 Post-1945

 In 1983, Woking was twinned with Amstelveen in the Netherlands, though the Charter of Friendship was signed in 1989.
 Then in 1992 Woking was twinned with Le Plessis-Robinson in France, though the Charter of Friendship was signed in 1993.
 In 1999, Woking twinned with Rastatt in Germany, though the Charter of Friendship was signed in 2001.